-The main point here, is that if we can identify assets trading at extremely low prices but whose fundamentals are nowhere near as bad as the market thinks, it’s possible that we can invest pennies and potentially earn back pounds.
+The main point here, is that if we can identify assets trading at extremely low prices but whose fundamentals are nowhere near as bad as the market thinks, it’s possible that we can invest pennies and potentially earn back dollars.

 This mismatch of what you invest and what you can potentially get back is what asymmetry can look like!
-In fact it is the definition of it.
+In fact it is the very definition of it.

 But, and this is a big but which I can’t deny…